Travel from Kuala Perlis to Penang by Bus

 Alternatively, relish the refreshing sea breeze, head on to the most popular beach in Penang – Batu Ferringhi.
 Take the Penang Hill Railway to Bukit Bendera or hike to enjoy the scenic view dating back to the 19th century and the bird’s-eye view of Georgetown.

 Learn more about culture by visiting Kek Lok Si, arguably the largest Buddhist temple in Southeast Asia.
 Pinang Peranakan Mansion is another interesting venue incorporating various Chinese architecture.
 The unique townhouse is filled with more than 1,000 antiques and collectibles.

 What to eat in Penang?

-Hailed as the “food paradise” of Malaysia, never leave Penang without a visit to Gurney Drive.
-All kinds of Penang’s specialties are served here, from the street to high-end cuisine.
-Rows of hawker stalls and food courts offer endless choices to suit your tastebud.
-Try Penang laksa, Bak Kut Teh, nasi lemak, dim sum, pasembor, and of course, the dish that needs no introduction – char kuey tiaw.
+Penang is hailed as the “food paradise” of Malaysia.
+Never leave Penang without a visit to Gurney Drive.
+All kinds of Penang’s specialties are served here, from the street to high-end cuisines.
+Rows of hawker stalls and food courts offer endless choices to pamper your tastebud.
+Try Penang laksa, Bak Kut Teh, nasi lemak, dim sum, pasembor, and of course, the dish that needs no introduction – char kuey teow.

-Another dish that is famed throughout the country, but not quite yet reaches the same level with the original, is nasi kandar.
-Join the long queue at Nasi Kandar Line Clear on Penang Road, you won’t even be counting the calories or minding the sweat under the sun.
+Another dish that is famed throughout the country, but not quite at the same level with the original, is nasi kandar.
+Join the long queue at Nasi Kandar Line Clear on Penang Road, you won’t even be counting the calories or mind the sweat, trickling down your cheeks under the sun.